Skip to content

 Prepare to pay specific fees after buying a condo.
 The first is a condominium fee- a levy covering ongoing maintenance costs associated with the complex.
 The amount you'll need to cover pay depends on your condo's size, amenities within the building, etc.

-Typical condo fees are for garbage collection services and the upkeep or repair of the gas, water, cable tv, electric, and sewer systems, among other essentials.
+Typical condo fees are for garbage collection services and the upkeep or repair of the gas, water, cable TV, electric, and sewer systems, among other essentials.

 Lack of privacy